scsm-ua/kirtan-guide-en/songs/jayare-jayare-jaya-gaura-sarasvati.md

     prakāśile gaura-sevā bhūvana maṅgala bhakatisiddhānta śuddha prajñāna ujjvala

 You  manifested  devotional  service  to  Lord Gaurāṅga, which is beneficial to the whole universe.
-Your pure devotional conclusions are effulgent with Ab- solute Knowledge.
+Your pure devotional conclusions are effulgent with Absolute Knowledge.

 #### 3